Internet, Technology and Digital Sociology

 Each year the Internet, Technology, and Digital Sociology research cluster recognizes the best paper submitted by a graduate student on a topic related to the social implications of technology.
 Some topics of interest to cluster members include: digital access and inequality, digitally-mediated communication, how technology influences networks and relationships (e.g., professional, friendship, romantic), cyberbullying and cybercrime, the role of technology in teaching and education, online self-expression (e.g., identity, performativity), methodological considerations and the affordances of online data (including big data), and many others that focus on online spaces or the impacts of technological interventions in face-to-face environments.
 The ITDS Student Paper Award Competition invites paper submissions broadly in the areas identified above.

-Learn More about previous recipients
+Learn More about the 2025 award and previous recipients

 Conference Sessions

-2024 Conference Sessions
+2025 Conference Sessions

 Member Profiles